brianhd71-ibmi/StocknTrade/README.md

 * Forced Lookup: Key in 0000 into the code field and press [Enter] to intentionally trigger a lookup search list window.
 * Direct Entry: Key in a known 4-digit code directly into the target field.
 * Automatic Error Recovery: If you enter an invalid or unrecognized code, the system will not crash or send a disruptive hard error message.
-Instead, it gracefully intercepts the input and automatically opens the lookup helper so you can pick the correct assignment.
+Instead, it gracefully intercepts the input and automatically opens the lookup helper so you can pick the correct selection.

 ## ⌨️ Window Controls & Navigation